Villa d’Este, originally Villa del Garovo, is a Renaissance patrician residence in Cernobbio on the shores of Lake Como, northern Italy.

 Villa d’Este has a pier for private boats’ arrival.
 Private boats can also be booked through our Concierge.
 Alternatively, you can take the ferry or hydrofoil and reach the pier of Cernobbio, within a 5-minute walk from the hotel.
 If you have luggage you can call a taxi or book a private transfer.

-Villa d’Este offers accommodation in its 152 luxury rooms in the main building, most of the rooms have a breathtaking lake view.
+Villa d’Este offers accommodation in its 152 luxury rooms with breathtaking park or lake views.
 The 152 rooms of Villa d’Este are located both in the Cardinal Building (125 rooms) and the Queen’s Pavilion (27 rooms).
 Each one with its own style and colours, always in the name of comfort, is elegantly furnished with antique furniture, paintings and prints, silks, precious velvets and luxurious marble bathrooms.
 From your guestroom you can admire magnificent views of Lake Como and of the gardens surrounding the Hotel.
 Some guestrooms offer balconies for an al fresco view.
-There are also 4 more Private Villas that can accommodate 33 guests.
+There are also 4 more Private Villas that can accommodate 30 guests.

-Civil, Protestant, Symbolic, Other non-catholic wedding ceremonies can be performed on Villa d’ Este.
-Villa d’Este can host up to 500 guests.
+Symbolic ceremonies can be performed on Villa d’ Este’s premises.
+Villa d’Este can host up to 200 guests.
 It is perfect for lavish weddings and big productions, but it is also a great venue for luxury intimate weddings.

 At Villa d’ Este guests can enjoy the High-tech gym & SPA, Hair Salon services, Luxury Boutiques and a Private Disco.